ashuran22/LimeChat-rasa-hotel-chatbot-nov-2020-ashutosh-ranjan-170168-IITKanpur/README.md

 Point to note -
 * Make sure that the link to your assignment repo is correct
-* Make sure that the link to your model is visible and downloadable using wget.
+* Make sure that the link to your model is visible and downloadable

+Your model should be a google drive link of the form https://drive.google.com/file/d/<file_id>/view?usp=sharing

 Both of these are essential for us to auto-grade your submission.